 I don't know of another university that has done as much research, on really and truly what it means to develop an entrepreneur mindset as what we're doing at Wake Forest Center for Entrepreneurship.” – Dr. Daniel Cohen

 Considering a degree in business?
-Visit Our Business Page, where you’ll find the best business colleges and universities, career information, interviews with top businesspeople, influential scholars in the field of business, great books, a history of the discipline, and more.
+Visit Our Business Page, where you’ll find the best business colleges and universities, career information, interviews with top businesspeople, influential scholars in the field of business, great books, a history of the discipline, online MBA programs, and more.

 Find out more about the Wake Forest Entrepreneurship Program at @EShipWake

 (Editor’s Note: The following transcript has been lightly edited to improve clarity.)

 Jed Macosko: Hi, this is Dr. Jed Macosko at Wake Forest University and Academic Influence.
 And today we have Dan Cohen, a good friend of mine, from Wake Forest, who is doing all things entrepreneurial within academia.
 So, a lot of people might wonder how that looks and whether entrepreneurs are born or whether they are made in college.
 And so I just want you to talk about your role and how you got there.
 So, go for it.

 Daniel Cohen: Thanks, Jed, it’s a pleasure to be with you, today on this podcast and talking about something that is near and dear to my heart, something that I’m very passionate about, and that is developing nascent entrepreneurs.
 That’s pretty much all I’ve done for the past 17 years.
 Just a quick background, I’m an entrepreneur by background, started a company when I was 24 years old, I built it up into a pretty good sized firm in our space, in our industry.
 Sold it, had a good exit and went back for a PhD and I studied entrepreneurship and I do academic research on entrepreneurship and teach entrepreneurship.